dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### Code additions and changes:

-As mentione above the wait_for_public_ips function did not have to changed for this fix.
+As mentioned above the wait_for_public_ips function did not have to changed for this fix.

 ```
 def wait_for_all_public_ips(ec2_client, instance_ids, exclude_instance_id=None, timeout=180):